zsum19/MSCFISHProgramAssistant/README.md

 4. \q (to exit postgres)
 5. Might need to change how the user is authenticated in postgres config file:
     * Follow instructions in this link: https://stackoverflow.com/questions/18664074/getting-error-peer-authentication-failed-for-user-postgres-when-trying-to-ge
-6. Change user in database.yml to use the mscfishpa_user and password to test locally
+6. Change user and password in database.yml to use the mscfishpa_user information to test locally (currently commented out)

 ## Executing the code